isomerpages/moe-concordpri/_for-parents/School Information/Traffic Management Plan.md

 description: ""
 third_nav_title: School Information
 ---
-### Concord Primary School Traffic Management Plan 2022
+<h3>Concord Primary School Traffic Management Plan 2022</h3>

-#### Introduction
+<h4>Introduction</h4>
 <p style="text-align:justify">Road safety is everyone's responsibility.
 The school strives to to work with parents, students, stakeholders and the community to ensure road safety within and around the immediate vicinity of its campus.

 <h4>Opening Hours of School Gates</h4>
 <p style="text-align:justify"><b span style= "color:#FF0000">The School’s operating hours are from 6.30am to 6.30pm.</b>
-Figure 1 and Table 1 below shows the locations of the Access Gates and their respective operating periods.
+<br>Figure 1 and Table 1 below shows the locations of the Access Gates and their respective operating periods.

 <img src="/images/Traffic%20Management%20Plan.jpeg"
      style="width:80%">